peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ```

 Program execution proceeds normally until the call to `asyncio.run(bar())`.
 At
-this point execution is controlled by the scheduler.
+this point, execution is controlled by the scheduler.
 A line after
 `asyncio.run(bar())` would never be executed.
 The scheduler runs `bar`
 because this has been placed on the scheduler's queue by `asyncio.run(bar())`.
-In this trivial example there is only one task: `bar`.
+In this trivial example, there is only one task: `bar`.
 If there were others,
 the scheduler would schedule them in periods when `bar` was paused:

 ```python